Is coffee an aphrodisiac?

 Yes!
 Your favorite morning brew has a deliciously dark side.
 Coffee is an aphrodisiac!
 For adrenalin junkies, the most powerful of the benefits of coffee is immediately evident.
 The drink is essentially the world’s most socially acceptable stimulant.
-In fact, its stamina-enhancing ability made it into a status symbol in certain cultures.
+In fact, its stamina-enhancing ability made aphrodisiac coffee a status symbol in certain cultures.

 It turns out, caffeine has the potential to reduce levels of erectile dysfunction.
 In the study, men who drank 2-3 cups of coffee per day are less likely to have erectile dysfunction than men who consume less or no caffeine.